simula67/meeting-auto-attender/README.md

 # Steps to use

 1. Open a command prompt and type following command (installing modules - Pyautogui, Openpyxl, Pillow, pywin32)

+(Please note that you need to uncomment the `pywin32==306` line from requirements.txt for using the 'Pick meetings from Outlook' feature on Windows.)

 pip install -r requirements.txt

-This is required only for the first time.
+This is command only needs to be run once, during setup.
+Afterward, run the `main.py` file as mentioned in step 5 to use the script over and over again.

 Installation of pywin32 may fail on non-Windows systems.
 This is only required for picking up meetings from Outlook and therefore, this feature is not supported on non-Windows platforms.